 Once again, this can be chalked up to pregnancy hormones (looking at you progesterone).
 As pregnancy goes on, it can also be caused by the simple fact that your body is working overtime to support your pregnancy.

-Blood volume doubles (on average) during pregnancy, so your heart works double time to pump all that extra blood.
+Blood volume6 doubles (on average) during pregnancy, so your heart works double time to pump all that extra blood.
 On top of that, your body is also working hard to support the growing placenta and fetus.

 All this extra work can leave you feeling exhausted, even if you're getting a full night's sleep.
 Fortunately, this fatigue usually goes away in the second trimester.